 An electronic guest student application can be found on the 'Application' webpage (see link in the menu to the left).

 - Please do not submit an application until you have a confirmed sponsor from our scientific staff.

-- Appointments may take one to two weeks for processing/approval via the relevant WHOI Department and the Academic Programs Office.
+- Appointments may take one or more weeks for processing/approval via the relevant WHOI Department, the Academic Programs Office, and Human Resources.